CultureSupport/Jupiter-Notebook-Instance/README.md

 We can turn Apps into Brigde With Dathu and Parallel Drive Instanses and Side Crossing android and iOS

 Use Dathu as Engine to Run Large iOS And Android.
-It Wil Also Be Option To Generate as Virtual Parser and Run Large Pre Coded Dathu Code Projects, and Execute Apps into Software Kernels
+It Wil Also Be Option To Generate as Virtual Parser and Run Large Pre Coded Dathu Code Projects, and Execute Apps into Software Kernels , And Run Operative System Change on Android and IOS and Be Compiler for also Turn Away The Need of Boot Stick in Kernels of Rooting Android and ios

+this will be no depended bootsticks or usb flash drive tricks, because its transform side crossing with Dathu and is running instance as dathu booting